HOW OUR MOVEMENT WORKS

 AZA: S'gan | BBG: S'ganit

-The S’ganim Network focuses on excellence in programming on the chapter, regional, and International level, supporting teens in planning programs for each other based on shared interests.
+The S’ganim Network focuses on excellence in programming on all levels, supporting teens in planning programs for each other based on shared interests.

 AZA: Shaliach | BBG: Sh'licha